Raghavvram/ds-ml-dl-notes/SMOTE-VARIANTS.md

 Here’s a detailed explanation of the **SMOTE (Synthetic Minority Oversampling Technique)** and its various extensions, along with their use cases and examples in layman's terms.
-These techniques are used to handle **imbalanced datasets**,
 ---

 ### 1. **SMOTE (Synthetic Minority Oversampling Technique)**